Skip to content

 • Main distribution switchboards and internal building wiring with lighting and general power outlets

-Projects will generally request at least PGK500,000 in funding support, and must be delivered in 8 to 12 months.
+Projects generally request at least PGK500,000 in funding support and must be delivered in 8 to 12 months.
 A partner contribution of at least 10% is highly encouraged for all projects.

-Each successful project will be jointly delivered by the successful applicant, the solar product suppliers and installers and the Australian Government’s Economic and Social Infrastructure Program (ESIP).
+Each successful project is jointly delivered by the successful applicant, the solar product suppliers and installers and the Australian Government’s Economic and Social Infrastructure Program (ESIP).

 Successful applicant